Ahmosys/leakcheck-raycast/README.md

 ## 📖 Usage

 1. Open Raycast and search for **Lookup Data Breach**.
-2. Enter an email address into the provided field.
+2. Enter an email address or username into the provided field.
 3. The extension will query the LeakCheck API and return any data breach results, if available.

 ## 🧩 Dependencies